BleuLlama/BL2D/README.txt

 ----------------------------------------
-Changes needed to be made to an iOS 4.x template GL project:
+Changes needed to be made to use this in your project:

 - In EAGLView, the color format needs to be changed from kEAGLColorFormatRGBA8 to kEAGLColorFormatRGB565

-- all source should be Objective-C++ .mm (since the core engine is C++) (for now.)

-- added CoreGraphics framework - for loading png and sticking it in a texture
+- add CoreGraphics framework - for loading png files

 ----------------------------------------